 Although Queen Isabella ceded Karánsebes to King Ferdinand in 1551, later it became the Borderland castle of the Transylvanian Principality.
 It was the time when its walls were hastily updated to answer to the artillery requirements of the age.
 There were religious divisions among them but after the Diet of Torda in 1564, it was ordered that its church should be used either by the Reformed and the Catholic people of the city, shared every second week.
 Later the church became the property of the Reformed church.
 However, there was a Jesuit mission working there between 1625 and 1640, led by the Romanian George Buitul who tried to convert the greatest population of Reformed Wallachians of Transylvania.
 (Later, the Wallachians were called Romanians.)

 Along with Lugos castle, Karánsebes became an important Borderland castle of the Principality, guarding its western borders against the Ottomans in spite of the fact that they were “friends”.
-In fact, the Transylvanian Principality enjoyed greater independence than any other vassal states of the Sultan.
+In fact, the Transylvanian Principality enjoyed greater independence than any other vassal state of the Sultan.
 Sometimes the Habsburgs paid higher annual taxes to the Ottomans than the Transylvanians in order to avoid wars.

 The town was taken by the troops of Székely Mózes, then the city couldn’t avoid the Serbian mercenaries’ attack that had been instigated by General Basta.
 They destroyed the nearby villages and sacked the city, selling many enslaved people to the Turks.
 Finally, the citizens’ uprising chased them away in 1604.
 The castle and the city became the property of the Princes in 1605 and had remained in their possession for a longer time.
 Its garrison included two hundred riders and two hundred infantrymen in 1626.
 Prince Rákóczi György I ordered the reinforcement of the walls in 1638.